1/2 or whole Beef

 Carcass portions are sold based on their "hanging weight", which is the weight of the carcass after the hide, head, feet and intestines are removed.
 It generally includes the weight of the edible offal such as kidneys, liver, and heart if they are saved.

-We can sometimes do quartering as an option, but we can als often offer a smaller half if needed.
+We can sometimes do quartering as an option, but we can also often offer a smaller half if needed.
 As there are several important cuts of which there are only one per half (Brisket and tri-tip are the two major ones that come to mind), logistically it can be difficult to fairly quarter a carcass unless the two parties can get together and agree on how the carcass should be cut to meet both their needs.
 My opinion is that your limited options (because both quarters need to be cut identically) with quarters make it an inferior way to purchase beef.

 Our half-carcasses are generally around 400lbs.
 Some will be heavier, some will be lighter...If you have a preference, please let us know and we can generally accommodate you.
 A 400lb carcass half would cost around $2200 for the carcass half.
 We haul the cattle to Mohawk Valley Meats or Crystal Creek meats (based on your preference) for slaughter and processing.

 The slaughter fee and cut/wrap charge is charged by and paid directly by you to the USDA-inspected Mohawk Valley Meats, or USDA-inspected Crystal Creek Meats.
 Please understand that we have no control over these business' needs to increase their pricing as they are an independent business.
-Their current pricing can always be checked on their website.
+Mohawk's current pricing can always be checked on their website.
 Crystal Creek does not post their pricing that I have been able to find.

-So all-in, for a 400lb half you're looking at right around $2600-$2700 for a premium half-beef cut and wrapped to your specifications.
+So all-in, for a 400lb half you're looking at right around $2600-$2800 for a premium half-beef cut and wrapped to your specifications.

 2